doctrine/mongodb-odm/UPGRADE-2.3.md

 The metadata layer is aware of these proxy namespace changes and how to resolve them, so users should always go through the metadata layer to retrieve mapped class names.

+## Annotation Mapping

+In order to make annotations usable as PHP 8 attributes, their classes no longer extend `Doctrine\Common\Annotations\Annotation` class and are now using `@NamedArgumentConstructor` which provides more type safety.
+This does not apply to `@Indexes` which is deprecated and can't be used as Attribute.
+Use `@Index` and `@UniqueIndex` instead.

+`@Inheritance` annotation has been removed as it was never used.